GottaGetSwifty/SwiftyIB/README.md

 ## Planned Improvements

-* `xib` parsing and generation.
-This should be pretty simple, but was less of a priority compared to storyboards.
-* `UITableViewCell` and `UICollectionViewCell` parsing and generation.
-Make working with cell registring as easy and Type safe as possible
 * Type-safe view controllers in Segues.
-* Look into adding support for strings and colors.
-Although not a stability issue, it's the other most annoying thing about Interface Builder.
-It's possible this should be it's own project.
 * Improved tooling.
 Once everything's set up it works well, but any setup process beyond a few clicks is annyoing.
 * The IB parser could be moved to it's own project/framework for easy re-use for other things.